-The Department of Emergency Medicine (DEM) is proud to have over fifty emergency physicians who provide emergency care in two state-of-the-art emergency departments, as well as specialized care in emergency medical services (EMS), critical care, toxicology, global health, and ultrasound.
+We are proud to have over eighty emergency physicians who provide emergency care in three state-of-the-art emergency departments, as well as specialized care in emergency medical services (EMS), critical care, toxicology, global health, and ultrasound.
 Our board certified, nationally recognized physicians provide excellent clinical care to patients throughout the region and beyond.

 Harborview Medical Center is the only Level I adult and pediatric trauma and burn center serving Washington, Alaska, Montana and Idaho, and has a specific mission to care for the community's most vulnerable patients.
 Harborview is the region's only Comprehensive Stroke Center and Burn Center, and provides world-renowned care in trauma, neurosurgery, orthopedics, critical care medicine, among many other disciplines.